bostaunieux/unifi-protect-mqtt/README.md

 # unifi-protect-mqtt

-This service will listen for motion events on any Unifi cameras and publish topics on an MQTT broker for each start and stop event.
-While you can alternatively poll the Unifi protect API for updates, this approach is less resource-intensive, although more invasive.
+This service will listen for motion events on any Unifi cameras conneted to the Unifi Protect platform and publish messages to an MQTT broker for each start and stop event.
+While you can alternatively poll the Unifi Protect API for updates, this approach is less resource-intensive, although more invasive.
 If Unifi ever releases a real-time events API for the Cloud Key, this will no longer be needed.

 You use this at your own risk and I provide no warranties against breaking anything on your Unifi hardware.